Share this blog!

 I highly recommend you work with a proofreader after me.
 I will be sending out a "your next steps" email a few days after I start editing your book.
 In that email, I explain why you need a proofreader, recommended proofreaders you can contact and hire, and what to do if you can't afford this important next step.

 But to streamline this process, you can opt to book your proofreader now at $0.016 per word.
-I will take care of booking the proofreader for you with one of my trusted proofreaders.
-When I am done editing your book and you have finalized the changes, I will send your manuscript to the proofreader.
-If you hire me, be sure to let me know if you would like me to book your proofreader as well.
+If you choose this option, I will handle the booking for you with one of my trusted proofreaders.
+Once you finalize the edits, I'll send your manuscript to the proofreader.

 The red text indicates content that needs to change.
 I need to add/change the